Flo-CS/whats-in-my-fridge/Project/Project.md

 ### Stats page
 - Create stats with all stocked products
     - Nutrition quality score
-    - Average gauges with average ingredient like sugar...
+    - Average gauges with average ingredient like sugar, fat, salt...
     - And more (still to be determined)